ISO 42001 Annex A Controls: The 38 AI Management Controls and Where Each One Lands in the Deployment

 DeepInspect

 The DeepInspect gateway produces the evidence artifacts for several Annex A controls in a single record series.
-A.6.2.8 (operation and monitoring) and A.6.2.10 (event logs) map directly to the gateway's per-decision audit records.
+A.6.2.6 (operation and monitoring) and A.6.2.8 (recording of event logs) map directly to the gateway's per-decision audit records.
 A.8.3 (external reporting) maps to the record excerpts the CISO produces for regulatory reporting.
 A.8.4 (incident communication) maps to the incident records the runbook produces.
 A.9.2 (responsible use) maps to the policy enforcement events.
 A.9.4 (intended use monitoring) maps to the classifier verdicts and the policy events.

 The gateway's identity binding satisfies the identification evidence A.3.2 needs.
-The gateway's tamper-evident storage satisfies the record integrity properties the auditor tests for.
+Its tamper-evident storage satisfies the record integrity properties the auditor tests for.

 If your team is building out the Annex A control set for an ISO 42001 certification or a Statement of Applicability, let's talk today.